floridop/MNXB11-BASH/README.md

 ```
 .
-├── casestudy # A case study to cleanup SMHI datasets
+├── casestudy # A case study to cleanup SMHI datasets using BASH
 ├── examples  # Example code mentioned during the tutorial and in the exercises
-├── exercises # Exercises for Tutorial 4
+├── exercises # Exercises for tutorial
 └── README.md # This file
 ```